 Within the areas, there are seventeen early learning goals which together form the EYFS profile.
 At the end of the year pupils are assessed in all seventeen areas with a judgement made about whether their skills are ‘emerging’, as ‘expected’ or ‘exceeding’ outcomes.

-Phonics is taught using an effective systematic synthetic phonics programme.
+Phonics is taught using the Little Wandle phonics programme.

 Key Stage 1 (Years 1 and 2)